butfirstchai.com

 Home » Recipes » Indian Savoury Snacks

-Kara Pori | Murmura | Spicy Puffed Rice Snack
+Kara Pori | Indian Puffed Rice Snack

-a bowl of kara pori with two cups of chai
+A bowl of kara pori with two cups of chai

 Jump to:

-• Ingredients
+• 🛒Ingredients

-• How to make it?
+• 🔥 How to Make Kara Pori

 Let's look at the list of ingredients to make a small batch of Kara Pori.

-• Oil: You can use any cooking oil but we loved the batch made with coconut oil or ghee.
+• Oil: You can use any cooking oil, but we loved the batch made with coconut oil or ghee.

-• Pottukadalai: Aka roasted chana dal
+• Pottukadalai: You may know it as roasted chana dal.

 • Mustard seeds: I am tagging this as an optional ingredient because I did not like it being in there.
 You can skip this ingredient and still have a tasty kara pori.